0xsdnm/ChiyaToken-BEP20/README.md

 # CHIYA Projects

 Deflationary, Frictionless yield and liquidity generation protocol.
-Simply hold Ra8bits in your wallet and gain rewards when others transfer.
+Simply hold CHIYA Token in your wallet and to earn rewards as passive income.
 Feel free to read the code.

 ## Contract Address